SchoolOfCode/final-project_front-end-12/README.md

 # Seasonal

-_Seasonal_ is a web application made to help the consumer make more informed choices about the produce they buy, by providing them information about the food that's currently in season.
+_Seasonal_ is a web application made to help consumers make more informed choices about the produce they buy, by providing them information about the food that's currently in season.

 _Seasonal_ was created by six developers from the [School of Code](https://github.com/SchoolOfCode) over the course of four weeks.